Locations:

 But there are some differences.
 The combo test has a battery-operated device that spins the sample, separating and identifying the virus molecules.

-Even if you feel like you’re an ace COVID-19 test taker, it’s important to read through each step of the instructions that come with the Lucira test kit before you start.
+Even if you feel like you’re an ace COVID-19 test taker, it’s important to read through each step of the instructions that come with the Lucira by Pfizer test kit before you start.
 “Directions can vary by test, and manufacturers often make updates,” clarifies Dr. Rhoads.

-Currently, the Lucira test requires three steps:
+Currently, the Lucira by Pfizer test requires three steps:

 1. Swab: Roll the nasal swab five times inside each nostril.